luketlancaster/maintenance_tracker/README.md

 Acceptance Criteria

 * User passes in `deleteMaint` command
-* The program asks "for which car"
+* The program asks "for which car" and prints out list of cars
-* User enters the name of the car
+* User enters number of car to edit
 * Maintenance list is printed out
 * User selects which numbered item they want deleted
 * That number is removed from the list